-Every year, the national Secular Student Alliance hears about the amazing things our affiliate groups are doing.
-When we hear of a group doing something especially awesome, we give out an Award for Outstanding Activism for their exemplary work.
-Today, we're spotlighting the Secular Student Alliance at Sacramento City College and all the amazing things they have done this semester, which have earned them an Award for Outstanding Activism!
+Every year, the National Secular Student Alliance hears about amazing things that our students, affiliate groups, Secular Safe Zone Allies, and advisors are doing.
+When we hear of an individual or group doing something especially awesome, we present them with an Award for Outstanding Activism for their exemplary work.